-- nasal blockage and congestion
+- Nasal blockage and congestion

-- facial pain and discomfort
+- Pain and discomfort on the face

 Allergy team contact information